PKief/angular-cli-electron/README.md

 # Angular Cli + Electron

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.3.

 The Angular project is wrapped in an Electron environment, that enables you to start the application in a separate window on your desktop.

-## Further description

-The description of the project can be found in this [Medium article](https://medium.com/@PhilippKief/angular-desktop-apps-a9ce9e3574e8).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

-Run `npm start` to run the app in an Electron dev environment with auto-reload.

 ## Code scaffolding